Life in a... Metro: Plot

 Ranjit, who has arrived at home, sees Shikha crying and misunderstands that Shruti has told about Ranjit's affair.
 Ranjit then confesses himself.
 After confessing, Shikha says that Shruti never told her anything and confesses her friendship and closeness with Akash.

-Ranjit, enraged, decides to move in with Neha.
+Ranjit, enraged, decides to move-in with Neha.
 Monty announces his wedding date to Shruti, who has fallen for him.

-Rahul, upset with the way the city has treated him, decides to leave Mumbai by train.
+Ranjit asks Rahul for the keys to which he resigns from his job, and him, upset with the way the city has treated him, decides to leave Mumbai by train.

-On the day of Monty's wedding, Rahul decides to leave, Ranjit decides to move in with Neha, and Akash sends Shikha her handbag which she left in Akash's house.
+On the day of Monty's wedding, Rahul decides to leave, Ranjit is on the way to take Neha to a hotel, and Akash sends Shikha her handbag which she left in his house.
 He also sends her a letter that says that he is ready to accept her the way she is: a housewife, or as a modern girl.
 He also writes that he has been offered a job in Dubai and he is ready to leave for the airport by train and she must come with him.
 While traveling with Ranjit, Neha realizes that she loves Rahul and starts chasing his taxi to the railway station.

-Shruti decides to convey her feelings to Monty and does right before he ties the knot.
-Monty gives a jibe, saying: 'What?
-You're too late.
-The size of the clothes won't match you!'
-Angry she leaves.
+Shruti conveys her feelings to Monty right before the wedding and leaves.
 Monty also realizes that he loves Shruti and chases her taxi to the same railway station on the wedding horse.
 Shikha dresses up and goes to the railway station.

-In the railway station, Monty chases Shruti, Neha chases Rahul, and Shikha searches for Akash.
-While searching for Shruti, Monty bumps into Rahul, which causes Rahul's suitcase to break open.
-While putting back the clothes into his suitcase, Neha also arrives and romantically helps Rahul with his clothes, hinting that Rahul is not going to leave Mumbai.
+At the railway station, Monty chases Shruti, Neha chases Rahul, and Shikha searches for Akash.
+Neha catches up to Rahul and they patch things up.
 Monty finally finds Shruti in a ladies compartment and enters it.
-They realize their love for each other and hug, causing all the ladies around to break into a huge applause.
+They realize their love for each other and hug.
 Shikha finds Akash, but tells him that she is not going to come with him and wishes him the best for his job in Dubai and leaves.

-The movie ends with Rahul and Neha eating dinner with the doctor and his wife from their neighborhood, Shikha and Ranjit in a happier marriage, Shruti and Monty, who have married, waiting in a traffic signal with their three-year-old child and Akash still roaming the streets of Mumbai.
+The film ends with Rahul and Neha eating dinner with the doctor and his wife from their neighborhood, Shruti and Monty, who have married, waiting in a traffic signal with their three-year-old child and Akash still roaming the streets of Mumbai.
+Shikha and Ranjit are also now in a much more happy and healthy relationship.

-Amol remembers Shivani and is seen sitting on the same bench in the railway station Shivani sat when he met her.
-In the station, he sees a young man crossing the tracks like Amol did and uniting with his girlfriend.
-This makes Amol smile and he moves on.

-The movie ends with Pritam Chakraborty performing a song and a epilogical montage of the lives of the characters.